Samantha Fox: Singing

 Fox's record sales declined sharply after the 1980s.
 She released three further studio albums, Just One Night in 1991, 21st Century Fox in 1997, and Angel with an Attitude in 2005, but none produced any hits.
 A Greatest Hits album was issued in 2009, both in single and double CD formats.
 In 2012, her first four albums were remastered and reissued as double deluxe CDs by Cherry Red, with the addition of remixes and previously unreleased tracks.
 In 2022, Fox announced that she was working on a seventh studio album, produced by Ian Masterson, that would include a song co-written with Steve Strange as well as songs co-written with Ricky Wilde, brother of Kim Wilde.

 In addition to her solo career, Fox collaborated with Cris Bonacci (former lead guitarist for the all-female rock band Girlschool) and Lauraine McIntosh to form the short-lived band Sox.
 They entered A Song for Europe, the UK's pre-selection competition for the 1995 Eurovision Song Contest, coming in fourth place out of eight songs with their entry "Go for the Heart".
 Sox released the song as a single before disbanding.
 Fox collaborated on "Santa Maria" by DJ Milano, a 1997 cover version of the original 1995 song by Croatian-Dutch model and singer Tatjana.
 She collaborated with Swedish singer Günther, who recorded a cover version of her 1986 hit "Touch Me (I Want Your Body)" for his 2004 album Pleasureman.
 His version features new vocals by Fox, who also appeared in the music video.
-In 2022, she contributed co-lead vocals on the track "Tomorrow" with Swedish band Nestor, which was included on their album "Kids in a Ghost Town."
-In August 2023, she toured in the United States with Bad Boys Blue and Boney M, appearing in cities including New York, Boston, Chicago, Los Angeles, and San Jose.
+In 2022, she contributed co-lead vocals on the track "Tomorrow" with Swedish band Nestor, which was included on their album Kids in a Ghost Town.
+In August 2023, she toured in the United States with Bad Boys Blue and Boney M., appearing in cities including New York, Boston, Chicago, Los Angeles, and San Jose.

+Lemmy Kilmister

+During a hiatus in recording in the mid-1980s, following a breakdown in relations with their record label Bronze Records, Motörhead frontman Lemmy pursued informal collaborations.

+They co-wrote a song titled "Beauty and the Beast" and also worked on material including a proposed cover of "Love Hurts", a song originally written for The Everly Brothers and later popularised by Nazareth.

+According to Fox, the collaboration was conceived as a duet inspired by partnerships such as Dolly Parton and Kenny Rogers, and drew musical inspiration from artists including ABBA.

+The material was not released due to legal issues between Motörhead and their record label at the time.